kohinrichs/Holidough/README.md

 ## Views
 ### Customer Views

-Upon logging in, a customer can place an order for any available holidays that they have not previously placed an order for.
+#### Upon logging in, a customer can place an order for any available holidays that they have not previously placed an order for.

 <img src="./client/src/components/Images/Holidough_CustomerView1.png" alt="Customer View 1" width="90%"></img>

+---

-Form for new holiday order.
+#### Form for a new holiday order.

 <img src="./client/src/components/Images/Holidough_CustomerOrderForm.png" alt="Customer Order Form" width="90%"></img>

+---

-Customers can view any previously placed orders.
+#### Customers can view any previously placed orders.

 <img src="./client/src/components/Images/Holidough_CustomerView2.png" alt="Customer Order Form" width="90%"></img>